Last Updated on January 31, 2023

 Using a virtual agent can help you reduce hiring costs and accelerate the scalability of your business and virtual agent is not to replace but back your human agents at the desk.
 However, combining automated tasks and human support can positively impact hiring costs.
 Unlike human agents, virtual agents do not need to be hired or given extensive training.
 Moreover, you don’t want to hire new agents to perform repetitive tasks.
 Therefore, it is best to balance the role of virtual and human agents to avoid hiring more for a job your VA can do.

 Use Cases of Virtual Agents

-From e-commerce to IT, a virtual agent gives a hand in demystifying the task of responding to the same queries to different customers.
+From e-commerce to IT, a virtual agent gives a hand in demystifying the task of responding to the same queries from different customers.
 Let’s take a look at the common use cases of virtual agents and how they are helping human agents:

 Retail and e-commerce have customer queries in massive numbers.
 These queries are generally about canceling, returning, changing orders, changing/modifying address details, and order status.
-Virtual agents can respond to such queries depending on the product or the information the customer wants to have.
+Virtual agents can respond to such questions depending on the product or the information the customer wants to have.

-A chatbot and a virtual agent essentially accomplish the same thing, albeit a virtual agent can be considered an advanced version of a chatbot.
+A chatbot and a virtual assistant agent essentially accomplish the same thing, albeit a virtual agent can be considered an advanced version of a chatbot.
 Chatbots started out as simple pieces of software which can carry out repetitive tasks, but as time progressed, we can see chatbots becoming more and more advanced.